Construction Site Safety

-As an employer, it may be tempting to cut corners to save costs; but with workplace related injuries being the cause of over 2.2 million lost work days annually, it’s in nobody’s best interests to avoid it.
+As an employer, it may be tempting to cut corners to save money; but over AUS$28 billion is lost annually due to workplace related injuries, it’s in everybody’s best interest to prioritise construction site safety.

-There are a number of ways to improve health and safety in your workplace, and it doesn’t have to cost an arm and a leg.
-We’ve put together a list of our top 7 ways to keep workers safe in the construction industry, so everyone has more chance of keeping their body parts…
+There are several ways to improve health and safety in your workplace, and it doesn’t have to cost an arm and a leg.
+We’ve put together 7 essential questions which need to be asked to make sure construction workers are safe at work.

-1. Ensure employees wear the correct protective gear.
+1. Do your employees wear the correct protective gear?

 It’s important to provide your employees with the appropriate PPE relative to the type of work being carried out.
 This can include helmets, ear protection, safety goggles, knee pads and hi-vis jackets.
 If they become worn or unfit for purpose, they need to be replaced immediately.
 Make sure they wear them, too!